Semiconductors-at-Home/documentation/etchants/fluorine.md

 `SiO2 + 4HF -> SiF4 + 2H2O`

 ## Handling
-`HF` can be stored in HDPE plastic containers.
+`HF` is most often stored in HDPE plastic containers.
+Recent research shows that polypropylene (PP) 3D printer filament loses only 0.9% of its mass in a typical HF dip[0].
 Glassware containers will burst because glass is a form of `SiO2`.

 ## Disposal
 Do not dump HF down the drain, instead react completely with calcium carbonate to neutralise it first: